-Gastric cancer is one of the common malignant diseases.
-As in other parts of the Western world, the age-standardized incidence has been steadily decreasing in Germany, Austria, and Switzerland over the past decades.
-Men are affected twice as often as women.
-A group of patients has a hereditary risk.
-Acquired risk factors include Helicobacter pylori infection of the gastric mucosa.
-Population-based endoscopic screening for the detection of early gastric cancer is currently not recommended for Germany.
+Gastric cancer is one of the more common malignant diseases.
+As in other parts of the western world, the age-standardized incidence in Germany, Austria and Switzerland has been steadily decreasing in recent decades.
+Men are affesection cted twice as often as women.
+A subgroup of patients has a hereditary risk.
+One of the acquired risk factors is a Helicobacter pylori infection of the gastric mucosa.
+Population-based endoscopic screening for the detection of early gastric carcinomas is currently not recommended in Germany.

-The prognosis of the patient is mainly determined by the stage, but also by histology, general condition and comorbidity.
-In early and localized stages, the therapeutic approach is curative, in metastatic stages it is palliative.
-Therapeutic modalities are mainly surgery and systemic drug treatment.
-Despite some progress in the last 10 years, cancer-specific mortality is very high at 70%.
+The patient's prognosis is primarily determined by the stage, but also by histology, general condition and comorbidity.
+In early and localized stages, the treatment approach is curative; in metastatic stages, it is palliative.
+The main treatment modalities are surgery and systemic tumor therapy.
+Despite some progress in the last 10 years, the cancer-specific mortality rate is very high at 70%.

 This guideline refers to adenocarcinoma of the stomach.
-Recommendations for tumors of the esophago-gastric junction can be found at Onkopedia Esophageal Cancer.
-Recommendations for therapy of adenocarcinomas of the esophago-gastric junction and esophagus are largely the same as those for gastric cancer.
-Recommendations for rarer, non-epithelial tumors of the stomach can be found in Onkopedia Gastrointestinal Stromal Tumors (GIST) (German Version) or Onkopedia Extranodal Marginal Zone Lymphomas (German Version).
+Recommendations on localized tumors of the esophago-gastric junction can be found in Onkopedia Esophageal cancer.
+The recommendations for the treatment of advanced adenocarcinomas of the esophago-gastric junction and esophagus largely correspond to those for gastric cancer.
+Recommendations for less common, non-epithelial tumors of the stomach can be found in Onkopedia Gastrointestinal Stromal Tumors (GIST) or Onkopedia Extranodal Marginal Zone Lymphomas.